g18e/ariadne-relay/README.md

 ### Custom Factories
 Many deployments will benefit from customizing the connection factory.
-One example would be properly integrating a given ORM like Djano.
+One example would be properly integrating a given ORM like Django.
 Other examples might be extending the functionality of connections, or customizing how cursors are formed.
 The `BaseConnection` and `SnakeCaseBaseConnection` classes can be useful for this purpose.